List of Doom ports: TI-Nspire Series

 A source port to the TI-Nspire graphing calculators (specifically the NDless jailbreak software) was created, titled nDoom.
 It is a direct port of the original Doom engine, and as a result supports all IWADs and PWADs that were designed for the original executable.
 Support for Heretic: Shadow of the Serpent Riders and Hexen was added.

-TI-84 Plus series

-A port to the TI-84 Plus series of graphing calculators was made.

 Gmini 400/402/402cc/AV400

 aoDOOM was a source port made for some of Archos Gmini devices that runs an embedded version of ArchOpen.
 It supports all WADs and PWADs, including Doom 1 and Doom 2.

 Symbian

 Another port from original CDoom made for DOS machines and c2Doom exclusively ported for Nokia Series 60 version 2 and 3 editions smartphones.
 Possibly this mod originated from Korea based upon the trailer that had been released on YouTube.

+Apple Lightning to HDMI adapter

+In 2025, Doom was ported to the Apple Lightning to HDMI adapter, which was running a firmware vulnerable to the checkm8 exploit.